 • Coconut fiber and blonde peat mix, is the evolution of the Blueberry KING mix for growing blueberry in container.

-• Designed with a coarse granulometry of coconut, it allows to eliminate the perlite from the mixture obtaining the same conditions of aeration and drainage so demanded for the cultivation of blueberry.
-It is achieved not lose root volume that would occupy the perlite, in addition to maintaining a pH according to the specific needs of this crop.
+• Designed with a coarse granulometry of coconut, it allows to eliminate the perlite from the mixture obtaining the same conditions of aeration and drainage capacity.

 • No residual compounds or chemicals.